 My Essential Korea Travel Resources :

-There are a lot of travel companies out there, but some are better than others.
-After traveling to South Korea over a dozen times, these are my favorite websites and resources to help plan an incredible trip.
-For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to South Korea.
+There are plenty of travel companies out there, but these are my favorite websites and resources for planning an unforgettable trip to South Korea.
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you.
+For flights, I recommend using Hopper to compare the cheapest travel dates to South Korea.
 Car rentals, although not common in Korea, are best through Discover Cars - just make sure to have a copy of your international driver's permit with you!
-I always use AGODA for hotels.
-They have an easy-to-use platform and tend to focus on the Asia-Pacific region.
-To keep cell phone service, I always use Airalo’s easy to purchase eSIM’s (no installation required).
+I always use AGODA's easy-to-use platform for hotels in Asia.
+To keep cell phone service, I use Airalo’s easy to purchase eSIM’s (no installation required) - make sure to have NordVPN ready too while you surf random wifi connections.
 For fun things to do, Klook specializes on tours in Asia, otherwise Viator also does the trick.
 Just in case, Safetywing is the insurance I always use when visiting a new country.
 Lastly, my essential packing list when traveling.
-Why Cafe Onion is So Popular
+Why Cafe Onion is so Popular

 The Cafe Onion Anguk is a Hanok themed cafe, meaning the entire cafe is set in a refinished traditional Korean home.
 Although they have regular Westernized seating inside with AC, the most coveted seats are those surrounding the courtyard.
 These limited few are traditional seating, where you'll sit on the floor on a thin pillow.
 Personally, I recommend taking these seats if you have the chance - and these are often the ones that visitors will wait in lines for when visiting the cafe.
 Typically when you get to the front of the line they will ask you if you'd prefer regular seating or traditional seating.